bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 ### Step input keys and values

 Use lower case [snake case](https://en.wikipedia.org/wiki/Snake_case) style input keys.
 For example, project_path.
-The input key can not be opts, as it is used for the input’s options.
+The input key can not be `opts`, as it is used for the input’s options.
+There is no need to add domain-specific prefixes to the input keys, as inputs are only exposed for the step run process.
+This means `project_path` input will not overlap subsequent step's `project_path` inputs.

 Step input values are strings: the Bitrise CLI exposes the Step inputs as Environment Variables to the Steps.